devhelpr/flowrunner-canvas/old.readme_excerpts.md

 .. you currently need webpack to build it first
 ..
 TODO : when publishing the component also publish a directly usable version

+previously webpack was configured to export an index.BUNDLE.js and now it is index.js which gets overwritten by the tsc build

 # How to use Flowrunner-canvas in your own project directly with Node.js

 The following instructions assume yarn/node.js.